marmello77/mello-et-al-2019-SD1/README.md

 How to cite: Mello et al. 2018.
 Insights on the assembly rules of a continent-wide multilayer network.
 Supplementary Data 1.
 Available at www.marcomello.org.

-Updated on April 10th, 2018 (English version).
+Updated on October 16th, 2018 (English version).
 Run in R version 3.4.3 (2017-11-30) -- "Kite-Eating Tree"

 Disclaimer: You may use this script freely for non-comercial purposes at your own risk.
 We assume no responsibility or